 2017 RESEARCH Dialogues

 In 2017, the RESEARCH Dialogues was a two day event featuring over 300 presenters and 3 fast-paced pitch competitions for faculty, grad students, and undergrads.
-Take a look at last year's schedule, program, and competition guidelines.
+Take a look at the schedule, program and competition guidelines.

-Last year UTC hosted its first annual undergraduate lightning round pitch competition.
-11 talented and bright undergraduate students pitched their research and ideas.
+In 2017 UTC hosted its first annual undergraduate lightning round pitch competition.
+Eleven talented and bright undergraduate students pitched their research and ideas.
 Below are the 2017 winners of the first annual lightning round pitch competition.

 - 1st - Reed Boeger, Studying Vibio cholera Adaptations to Improve Cholera Prevention